 Lined Drawstring Bags – All the Details!

 The bags are gusseted, meaning they have a bottom that is flat and can “poof out” and hold lots of stuff!
-They are in varying sizes from 19″ x 22″ down to 5 ” x 7″.
+They vary from 19″ x 22″ down to 5 ” x 7″.

 Okay, are you ready to start?